 For example, if while playing a boardgame, a child cheats, asking the child to change her behavior crosses boundaries and doesn’t work.
 Instead, put the game away, and do something else.

-You teach people how to treat you – with your actions (not your words).
+The Art of Boundary Setting is you teach people how to treat you – with your actions (not your words).

 - You are always doing this.